 - How do visitors navigate on my website?

 - Through which channels do visitors end up at my website?

 - How long do visitors stay on a particular page?

 With the information gathered I improve my website.
 For example by writing better articles, developing more intuitive navigation and adding more relevant content.

 Should visitors worry about their privacy?

 Nope.
 All of my activity falls within the bounds of the Google Analytics Terms of Service that I signed.
 Further, Google takes several steps to keep my data protected.
-More information on Google data privacy and security is found here.
+Find more information on Google data privacy and security here.

 You still may wish to accept or decline cookies.
 Most web browsers automatically default to accept them, but you can usually modify your browser setting to decline cookies.
 If you reject cookies by changing your browser settings then be aware that this may disable some of the functionality on our Website.

 Another easy way it to install Google’s own opt-out add-on.
 Once up and running it tells your web browser to prevent Google Analytics from using your data.
 You can download the add-on here.

 The email addresses I gathered for my notifications and updates are not distributed to any third party, neither are they available to anyone but myself.
 I use the email addresses only to send you interesting and relevant content, created just for you.